jackycwwang/lhl-final-project/README.md

 #### Here are the detailed dataset description :
 The dataset consists of 10 000 data points stored as rows with 14 features in columns

-- **UID**: unique identifier ranging from 1 to 10000
+- `UID`: unique identifier ranging from 1 to 10000
-- **Product ID**: consisting of a letter L, M, or H for low (50% of all products), medium (30%) and high (20%) as product quality variants and a variant-specific serial number
+- `Product ID`: consisting of a letter L, M, or H for low (50% of all products), medium (30%) and high (20%) as product quality variants and a variant-specific serial number
-- **Air temperature [K]**: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K
+- `Air temperature [K]`: generated using a random walk process later normalized to a standard deviation of 2 K around 300 K
-- **Process temperature [K]**: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.
+- `Process temperature [K]`: generated using a random walk process normalized to a standard deviation of 1 K, added to the air temperature plus 10 K.
-- **Rotational speed [rpm]**: calculated from a power of 2860 W, overlaid with a normally distributed noise
+- `Rotational speed [rpm]`: calculated from a power of 2860 W, overlaid with a normally distributed noise
-- **Torque [Nm]**: torque values are normally distributed around 40 Nm with a Ïƒ = 10 Nm and no negative values.
+- `Torque [Nm]`: torque values are normally distributed around 40 Nm with a Ïƒ = 10 Nm and no negative values.
-- **Tool wear [min]**: The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process. and a
+- `Tool wear [min]`: The quality variants H/M/L add 5/3/2 minutes of tool wear to the used tool in the process. and a
-- **'Machine failure'**: label that indicates, whether the machine has failed in this particular datapoint for any of the following failure modes are true.
+- `Machine failure`: label that indicates, whether the machine has failed in this particular datapoint for any of the following failure modes are true.

 #### The machine failure consists of five independent failure modes

-- tool wear failure (**TWF**): the tool will be replaced of fail at a randomly selected tool wear time between 200 â€“ 240 mins (120 times in our dataset).
+- tool wear failure (`TWF`): the tool will be replaced of fail at a randomly selected tool wear time between 200 â€“ 240 mins (120 times in our dataset).
 At this point in time, the tool is replaced 69 times, and fails 51 times (randomly assigned).
-- heat dissipation failure (**HDF**): heat dissipation causes a process failure, if the difference between air- and process temperature is below 8.6 K and the toolâ€™s rotational speed is below 1380 rpm.
+- heat dissipation failure (`HDF`): heat dissipation causes a process failure, if the difference between air- and process temperature is below 8.6 K and the toolâ€™s rotational speed is below 1380 rpm.
 This is the case for 115 data points.
-- power failure (**PWF**): the product of torque and rotational speed (in rad/s) equals the power required for the process.
+- power failure (`PWF`): the product of torque and rotational speed (in rad/s) equals the power required for the process.
 If this power is below 3500 W or above 9000 W, the process fails, which is the case 95 times in our dataset.
-- overstrain failure (**OSF**): if the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
+- overstrain failure (`OSF`): if the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
 This is true for 98 datapoints.
-- random failures (**RNF**): each process has a chance of 0,1 % to fail regardless of its process parameters.
+- random failures (`RNF`): each process has a chance of 0,1 % to fail regardless of its process parameters.
 This is the case for only 5 datapoints, less than could be expected for 10,000 datapoints in our dataset.

 (Note: This project does not take into the consideration to these different failure modes)